 We depend on the continued service and performance of our key personnel.
 In particular, Andrew W. Houston, our President and Chief Executive Officer and one of our co-founders, is critical to our vision, strategic direction, culture, and offerings.
+From time to time, there may be changes in our management team resulting from the hiring or departure of our executives.
+For example, in the third quarter of 2018 we announced that Dennis Woodside, our former Chief Operating Officer, had resigned such role, remaining an advisor through the end of 2018.
 Some of our other key personnel have recently joined us and are still being integrated into our company.
 We may continue to make changes to our management team, which could make it difficult to execute on our business plans and strategies.
 New hires also require significant training and, in most cases, take significant time before they achieve full productivity.
 Our failure to successfully integrate these key personnel into our business could adversely affect our business.